Amitro123/automation-service/spec.md

 - **Decisions**: The automated code review log was deemed unnecessary and removed from the README.
 The `run_api.py` was removed as it was not needed.
 The new dashboard directory was added to visualize the project.
 - **Next Steps**: Update the dashboard with relevant data.

-### [2024-12-07]
+### [2024-02-29]
-- **Summary**: Added `utils.py` module, removed the Automated Code Review Log section from the README.md and updated the dashboard section.
+- **Summary**: Updated README to reflect current features, removed "NEW" tags and "Automated Code Review Log" section, updated Quick Start instructions with review provider configuration and agent platform integration.
-- **Decisions**: Centralized utility functions into a dedicated module for code organization and reusability.
+- **Decisions**: Removed the "Automated Code Review Log" section as it's likely replaced by the dashboard and artifact tracking.
-- **Next Steps**: Implement utility functions within `utils.py`.
+- **Next Steps**: Update the dashboard to visualize the review history.

 ### [2024-02-29]
-- **Summary**: Removed the "Automated Code Review Log" section from the README.md.
+- **Summary**: Updated spec.md to reflect the removal of "Automated Code Review Log" section and addition of dashboard directory and utils.py file.
-- **Decisions**: The code review log is no longer explicitly called out in the README.
-This suggests that the logging and access mechanisms may have changed or been integrated elsewhere (e.g., the dashboard).
+- **Decisions**: Aligned the spec with the latest documentation changes, removing references to the "Automated Code Review Log" and reflecting the addition of the dashboard and utils.py file.
-- **Next Steps**: Review the Dashboard implementation to ensure it correctly visualizes the review data.
-Verify that the automated reviews are still being tracked effectively.
+- **Next Steps**: No immediate next steps, the spec has been updated to reflect the changes.

-### 2024-12-05
+### [2024-02-29]
-- **Summary**: Updated the "Detailed Behavior By Module" section to include a diagram depicting the webhook processing flow.
+- **Summary**: Updated spec.md to reflect the removal of "Automated Code Review Log" section and addition of dashboard directory and utils.py file.
-- **Decisions**: Added a visual representation of the data flow to aid understanding.
+- **Decisions**: Aligned the spec with the latest documentation changes, removing references to the "Automated Code Review Log" and reflecting the addition of the dashboard and utils.py file.
-- **Next Steps**: Expand on the diagram to include the specific modules involved in code review and documentation updates.
+- **Next Steps**: No immediate next steps, the spec has been updated to reflect the changes.